thisissepehr/IR_search_engine/README.md

 All of these are excluded from the tokens which later on are stored in the index.

 Case-folding is implemented with the python string method "casefold()".

-Please Note: Do the same pre-processing for documents and query(By default we are using lemmatizing and stopwords removal)

 ### Scoring